The vessel will need to undergo a $45m refit in April next year before launching anytime in 2019.

 Instead of operating as a normal cruise ship, passengers will pay up to $1,400,000 to buy cabins and live permanently on board, sailing to ports around the world.
-The ship will be totally redesigned with a microbrewery among its new features.
+The package includes food, alcohol, excursions, jet skis and scuba gear, the use of the support yacht, medical care and a running track.
 Monthly service fees for the five tiers of accommodation will be up to $9,500 a person.

 The Storylines website says the project is ‘definitely not a timeshare’, though owners will be able to let friends or family use their ‘cabin-condos’ when they are not on board.